-KR3: Cumulative damages from climate hazards pose a substantial risk to economic well-being and shared prosperity
+KR3: Cumulative damages from climate hazards which pose a substantial risk to economic well-being and shared prosperity

-Climate change impacts are projected to cause large market and non-market damages (high confidence).
-By end-of-century under higher GWL scenarios (>4°C), these damages are expected to reach several tens of billions of dollars/annually in Canada and hundreds of billions/annually in the United States.
-Losses in labour productivity and wages, and damages to coastal properties will be especially large; however, all sectors in the US and most sectors in Canada are projected to see substantial relative damages on high emission pathways by mid to end-of-century compared to lower emission pathways.
-Economic sectors with hard limits to adaptation (i.e., winter tourism) or that are highly affected by climate variability (i.e., agriculture and fisheries) will be at more risk at lower temperatures than other economic sectors (14.5.7; 14.5.8).
-Strategic implementation of adaptation strategies coupled with lower emissions scenarios result in multi-billion-dollar reductions in economic damages (14.5.8, Box 14.6).
+Climate-change impacts are projected to cause large market and non-market damages (high confidence).
+By end of century under higher GWL scenarios (>4°C), these damages are expected to reach several tens of billions of USD annually in Canada and hundreds of billions annually in the USA.
+Losses in labour productivity and wages, and damages to coastal properties, will be especially large; however, all sectors in the USA and most sectors in Canada are projected to see substantial relative damages on high-emission pathways by mid- to end of century compared with lower-emission pathways.
+Economic sectors with hard limits to adaptation (i.e., winter tourism) or that are highly affected by climate variability (i.e., agriculture and fisheries) will be at more risk at lower temperatures than other economic sectors (Sections 14.5.7, 14.5.8).
+Strategic implementation of adaptation strategies coupled with lower-emissions scenarios result in multi-billion-dollar reductions in economic damages (Section 14.5.8; see Box 14.6).

-KR4: Risk of degradation of marine and coastal ecosystems, including loss of biodiversity, function, and related services with cascading effects for communities and livelihoods
+KR4: Risk of degradation of marine and coastal ecosystems, including loss of biodiversity, function and related services with cascading effects for communities and livelihoods

-Ocean warming will increase the frequency and intensity of marine heatwaves (MHWs, Box 14.3), accelerate unprecedented rates of sea ice loss, and alter ocean circulation, chemistry, and nutrient cycling in ways that profoundly impact marine productivity, biodiversity, and foodwebs (very high confidence) (Section 14.5.2).
-Collectively these impacts pose a risk to nearshore ecological and human systems (high confidence), increasing the probability of phenological mismatches, large-scale redistribution of species, and species population declines (14.5.4) with cascading impacts that strain cultural and economic systems reliant on marine productivity across North America (high confidence).
-Nearshore areas of Chesapeake Bay (US) and Akimiski Island, mid-western James Bay and the coasts in the Pacific ranging from of the Gulf of Alaska through Baja Peninsula have a high proportion of species near their upper thermal limit, and are areas of particularly climate change risk.
+Ocean warming will increase the frequency and intensity of MHWs (see Box 14.3), accelerate unprecedented rates of sea ice loss, and alter ocean circulation, chemistry and nutrient cycling in ways that profoundly impact marine productivity, biodiversity and food webs (very high confidence) (Section 14.5.2).
+Collectively these impacts pose a risk to nearshore ecological and human systems (high confidence), increasing the probability of phenological mismatches, large-scale redistribution of species, and species population declines (Section 14.5.4) with cascading impacts that strain cultural and economic systems reliant on marine productivity across North America (high confidence).
+Nearshore areas of Chesapeake Bay (USA) and Akimiski Island, mid-western James Bay and the coasts in the Pacific ranging from the Gulf of Alaska through Baja Peninsula, have a high proportion of species near their upper thermal limit, and are areas that are particularly susceptible to climate-change risk.